nftchance/mev/README.md

 ```

 As the repository evolves, we have the ability to reuse pieces of the system that we have already developed.
 For example, by implementing the ability to bot mints we are only a few steps away from being able to bot swaps.

-### Design Choices

-In this repository there have been several "odd" decisions made.
-There are not mistakes are things that need to be fixed, rather they are intentional to accomplish a very specific functionality learned through wisdom of the last years.

-Of importance to note here is that there is no Web GUI and there is no plans of one existing.
-This is a MEV bot, not a MEV bot with a Web GUI.
-If you want to see the status of your bot, you can check the logs in the terminal or you can check the logs in the `logs` folder.

-#### Execution Safe Guards

-Built into the foundation of every piece of the framework exist checks to ensure that the bot is not run or used in an unsafe manner.
-This is abstractly done to prevent the loss of funds, but more accurately to prevent the excessive running of failed transactions, the lack of profit from transaction bundles, and the loss of profit due to the consumption of gas.